 - kidney health

-Combining molly with other drugs may also affect the rate at which their body can process the chemicals.
+Combining molly with other drugs may also affect how the body processes it.

 Some people believe that drinking water can remove molly from the system more quickly.
 However, this is not the case.
 In fact, drinking too much water could lead to hyponatremia, or water toxicity.